Sole Proprietorship Registration Requirements

 Cannot be an undischarged bankrupt or convicted of any offence involving fraud or dishonesty whether in Singapore or elsewhere

 You must have a business address.
 P.O.
 Box address is not allowed.
 To use residential address as your business address under the home office scheme, you will need to apply for prior approval through HDB or URA depending on your residence type (we can provide you a business address which is within Singapore`s Central Business District)

-The local manager must be above 18 years old and be one of the following:
+The local authorised representative must be above 18 years old and be one of the following:

 a Singapore Citizen